The Blair Witch Project And 16 Other Great Found Footage Thrillers

 (Image credit: Magnet)

-A group of Norwegian students join a mysterious hunter to investigate a series of deaths assumed to be bear attacks, until they discover the threat they are chasing is much, much bigger.
+What it’s about: A group of Norwegian students join a mysterious hunter to investigate a series of deaths assumed to be bear attacks, until they discover the threat is much, much bigger.

-Why It Is One Of The Best Found Footage Movies: The breakout thriller of director André Øvredal, Troll Hunter, is a fun, inventive mockumentary which will never let you think of the titular fairy tale creatures the same way again.
+Why it is one of the best found footage movies: Trollhunter is a fun, inventive mockumentary that will never let you think of the titular fairy tale creature the same way again.

 Ghoul from Grave Encounters